 Step 9: Repeat the mantra – “It’s all about balance”.
 Spending wisely, investing smartly and saving regularly are important concepts to protect yourself and your family.

-Step 11: Work daily to uncover your psychological BS that stops you from reaching your financial goals.
-Take the steps necessary to have the confidence to stand in your financial power and not revert to your old money habits and mindsets.
+Step 11: Work daily to uncover how you think about money that stops you from reaching your financial goals.
+Take the steps necessary to have the confidence to stand firm and not revert to your old money habits and mindsets.

-Step 12: Share your experiences with others in the hopes that they too can gain financial recovery.
+Step 12: Share your experiences with others in the hopes that they too can become debt free and gain financial recovery.